StampDutyBack logoStampDutyBack

 The numbers above assume a typical unfurnished or part-furnished property.
 If your property was purchased fully furnished — with beds, sofas, dining sets, wardrobes, and other furniture included in the sale — the chattel value can be 3-5 times higher than an unfurnished equivalent.

-A furnished £500,000 property might have £20,000-£30,000 in chattels (compared to £8,000-£10,000 unfurnished), producing a refund of £1,000-£1,500 instead of £400-£500.
-This moves many properties from "marginally worth it" to "definitely worth it."
+A furnished £500,000 property might have £20,000-£30,000 in chattels (compared to £8,000-£10,000 unfurnished), producing a refund of £1,000-£1,500 instead of £400-£500 — a substantially larger refund for the same property.

 This is particularly relevant for: